metastable/json-ld-editor/readme.md

 A Fork from: https://github.com/json-ld/json-ld.org to extend its Json Playground.

-We want to a playground that acts as a JsonLD visualizer and editor, persisting chunks of RDF into GitHub itself.
+We want a playground that acts as a JsonLD visualizer and editor, persisting chunks of RDF into GitHub itself.

 A way of running this: